My horoscope often tells me what I should be dealing with, either for myself, or for you and me.

 They are called survival moves.
 It is in the genes.

 The genes are your lower self.
-The genes are not your friend, 70% of the cases.
-But that doesn't stop the genes from wanting what the genes want.
+The genes are not your friend in 70% of the cases.
+But that doesn’t stop the genes from wanting what they, the genes want.

 Or you from wanting what the genes want.
 And then lie about what YOU want…

-I had to become brilliant at validating, because without that I would still be a firing queen... throw people out.
+I had to become brilliant at validating, because without that I would still be a firing queen… throw people out, and be very unhappy.

-I can control what I do.
-I can't control the flashes of hate or disgust I feel when I see your behavior that needs to be validated by me to be able to not scream bloody murder.
+I can control what I DO.
+I can’t control the flashes of hate or disgust I FEEL when I see your behavior that needs to be validated by me so that I can be OK with not screaming bloody murder.

 So, when it is your undeclared commitment: the moment you own it, the moment you are willing to validate it, you just put yourself into the driver’s seat.

-If you are still invalidating me because you are right, you are not in the driver's seat.
+If you are still invalidating me because you are right and I am wrong, you are not in the driver’s seat.